A Brief History

 The history of Timbuktu is thus a story of glory and tragedy.
 Islamic scholars writing about the glory of Timbuktu during its “Golden Age” before its decline fueled the European idea of Timbuktu as a marvelous great city of wealth and power, when in fact by the time Caillié made his two week visit to Timbuktu the city had already declined precipitously.

-Questions for Students (and others): Have you ever heard of Timbuktu?
+Question for students (and subscribers): Have you ever heard of Timbuktu?
 Did you know Timbuktu was a real city?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!